Cubemil/Cubemil/README.md

 <h1>About me</h1>

 - 💻 I'am studying computer science in Germany.
-- 🔥 I'm currently working on a <a href="https://github.com/Cubemil/RayTracer">RayTracer</a> project.
+- 🔥 I'm currently working on a various projects, mostly websites and a video game project as well :)
-- 📚 I'm currently working with Java, HTML/CSS/JS, Python, and learning C++ as of now.
+- 📚 I'm mostly using Java, C#, the regular Frontend stack and Python.
 - I've always been passionate about computers, technology and complex software such as video games, and I hope I can pursue a career in this field.
 - More about me:
 [Linkedin](https://www.linkedin.com/in/emil-petersen-28053b282/) |